 If you’re an avid knitter, you may have experienced strain in your hands, wrists, neck or upper back from being in the same position for an extended time.
 Like sewing and typing, knitting is a repetitive motion activity that can lead to strains and injuries.
-In some cases, you can also end up with carpal tunnel syndrome if you don’t grip and position your wrists properly.
+In some cases, you can even end up with carpal tunnel syndrome, if you don’t grip and position your wrists properly.

 Tips and Techniques for Pain-free Knitting

 The most important thing you can do to prevent injury is to take frequent, regular breaks.
 Change your body’s position and look up often from your work and into the distance.

 When you get immersed in a project, taking a break can be difficult.
 If you aren’t good at taking breaks, consider setting a timer to remind yourself.

 Sit in a comfortable but supportive chair.
 Put your feet on the floor and try not to hunch over.
 Try to use your stomach muscles when you adjust your posture.
 Consider placing a small cushion, rolled-up towel or sweater between your chair and the curve in the small of your lower back to help you sit up straight.

 3. Choose your tools carefully

 Consider using smooth, lightweight needles.
 Circular needles are best for large projects.
 When crocheting, use ergonomic hooks.

 Learn to easily switch between English and Continental knitting styles.
 Switching helps you keep knitting while reducing the risk of a repetitive strain injury (RSI).

 Stand up and move around but also stretch your fingers every once in a while.
 To stretch your fingers, clench your hands and then spread your fingers as far as you can.
 If you notice tension in your neck or shoulders, consider trying a couple of neck stretches too.